ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <p>PLEASE NOTE, that ALL current PHP versions - including the just now released
-    PHP 8.1 - are not able to thumbsize an image by <strong>readable</strong> image sizes, when you have an AVIF image format.<br/>
+    PHP 8.1 - are not able to thumbsize an image by <strong>readable</strong> image sizes, when you have an AVIF image format.<br>
     The PHP 8.1 standard image format conversions in current Styx 3.6 and 3.7-beta1 state are only able to do so, since they take the same values as the WebP expression as a "stolen" value copy.
 This is a current Styx PHP workaround